SoftInstigate/restheart-website/docs/upgrade-to-v4.md

 The main reason behind the RESTHeart Platform being split in two micro-services versus the monolithic architecture of RESTHeart 3 was simplifying and hardening the implementation of the security layer.

 Refer to [Develop Security Plugins](/docs/develop/security-plugins/) for more information.

+## HAL browser removed

+The HAL browser has been removed, since the project is no longer maintained.

+{: .bs-callout.bs-callout-info }
+RESTHeart Platform v5 will include an Admin Web application that will replace it.

+An online alternative that we suggest is <a href="http://restninja.io" target="_blank">http://restninja.io</a>